sdondley/Karabiner-CompModGenerator/README.md

     # Filename: ActivateApps.cfg
     # lines beginning with the '#' character get ignored

+    # LINE FORMAT:
+    # 1st app name, 2nd app name*, key, modifier*
     # The '*' indicates an optional field
-    # 1st app name, 2nd app name*, key, modifier*

     Adobe Photoshop 2021, Preview, p, command
     zoom.us, z, option

-The first four lines beginning with the '#' sign are are comments and are ignored.
-The blank line is also skipped.
+Blank lines and lines beginning with the '#' sign are are comments and are ignored.

-The next two lines tell the template module what data to insert into a pre-defined json template file to create the following three shortcuts:
+The uncommented lines contain the data that the template inserts into a pre-defined json template file.
+Each piece of data is delimited with a comma.
+Spaces before and after a comma are ignored.

+The sample configuration file above creates the following three shortcuts:

   * assigns ⌘-p-p (hold down command key and double tap "p") to open Adobe Photoshop